Ensure you meet minimum qualifications to be a Fish and Wildlife (WDFW) Police Officer.

 - Not in compliance with income tax or child support payments at the time of application.

 - Failing to pay financial obligations; accounts in collections, garnishment of wages, civil litigation (bankruptcy), etc.

 - Any conduct or pattern of behavior that would disrupt, diminish or otherwise jeopardize public trust in the law enforcement profession.

 - Candidates with any tattoos that are deemed offensive may be disqualified.
-Visible tattoos will be evaluated by the Chief or designee on a case by case basis.
+Visible tattoos will be evaluated by the appointing authority or designee on a case-by-case basis.

-- Incomplete Personal History Statement, or inaccurate/outdated information provided in Personal History Statement.
+- Incomplete Personal History Statement (PHS), or inaccurate/outdated information provided in PHS.